ASK the SCOE Librarians

-The SCOE Library is open on Mondays and Fridays from 8:00am to 3:00pm, and on Wednesdays from 11:00am to 3:00pm.
-If you require assistance from a Library staff member, an advance appointment is required.
-The Resource Center and access to the laminator, chart maker, and die cut machine are available by appointment only.
+If you require assistance from a Library staff member, an advance appointment is suggested.
+The Resource Center and access to equipment is available by appointment only.

 Call (707) 524-2831 to schedule appointments.

 This is the SCOE library catalog.
 We have class sets, leveled readers, exploratory kits, and more that you can check for your classroom.

 Click here to search for books, kits, teaching resources for your classroom via the catalog.

 Check out these books from the Rosen Library of online books.
 They cover a wide variety of topics; and they can be checked out online by multiple users at the same time.

 Links to lessons, websites, information on teaching diverse topics.
 Resources for your personal journey too!

 Links to online tools for collaboration and/or presentation.
 Includes audio and video resources.